 - Change your energy supplier to renewable, some are a lot cheaper than others.
-Visit ethical consumer - Switch banks to one that doesn't fund the fossil fuel industry visit SwitchIt.green, or for shorthand, the good guys are Triodos, Co-Operative and Nationwide.
+Visit ethical consumer link through the QR code. - Switch banks to one that doesn't fund the fossil fuel industry visit SwitchIt.money, or for shorthand, the good guys are Triodos, Co-Operative and Nationwide.
 The worst offenders are Barclays and HSBC. - Eat less meat and dairy.
 Your body will thank you, the animals will thank you and the planet will thank you...and that includes fish for those who don't think they count!